ashoener/bootcamp-module-1/README.md

 ## Usage

 To use this project, you may review the commit logs to see how elements have been changed, in an effort to be more accessible.
+To see the live website, [click here](https://ashoener.github.io/code-refactor-challenge/).

 ![Website Screenshot](assets/images/screenshot.png)